 The hieroglyphs behind the queen, the name of the god, given in the same way, is followed by: “The great royal wife Neferneferwaten-Nefertiti, living forever.”

 Neferneferuaten Nefertiti (c.
 1370 – c.
 1330 BC) was an Egyptian queen and the Great Royal Wife of Akhenaten, an Egyptian Pharaoh.
 Nefertiti and her husband were known for a religious revolution, in which they worshipped one god only, Aten, or the sun disc.
 With her husband, she reigned during the wealthiest period of Ancient Egyptian history.
 Some scholars believe that Nefertiti ruled briefly as Neferneferuaten after her husband’s death and before the accession of Tutankhamun.

-After his death, his monuments were dismantled and hidden, his statues were destroyed, and his name excluded from the king lists.
-Traditional religious practice was gradually restored, and he was nearly lost from history until the discovery during the 19th century of the site of Akhetaten, the city he built and designed for the worship of Aten, at Amarna.
+After his death, his monuments were dismantled and hidden.
+His statues were destroyed.
+His name excluded from the king lists.
+Traditional religious practice was gradually restored, and Akhenaten was nearly lost from history.
+However, the discovery during the 19th century of his ancient capital Akhetaten brought him back into our history.
+Akhenaten was the city he built and designed for the worship of Aten, at Amarna.

-Modern interest in Akhenaten and his queen Nefertiti comes partly from his connection with Tutankhamun, even though Tutankhamun’s mother was not Nefertiti, but a woman named by archaeologists as “The Younger Lady”.
+Modern interest in Akhenaten and his queen Nefertiti comes partly from his connection to Tutankhamun, who was his son.
+Tutankhamun’s mother was not Nefertiti, but a woman named by archaeologists as “The Younger Lady.”